nathanvarghese/nathanvarghese.github.io/_projects/3_project.md

     </div>
 </div>
 <div class="caption">
     On the left, the division of the view from the ePuck.
-Right, optical flow direction vector window.
+Right, optical flow direction vector in green.
 </div>
 <br>

 #### Other highlights from the course :-
-1. Image Transformation
-2. Lucas Kannade algorithm
-3. Camera calibration
+1. Zhang's method of camera calibration
-4. Neural Networks by hand
+2. Neural Networks by hand